HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/monitoring_logging/logging_sidecar_container.md

 HCL People Service provides a logging sidecar container that can be used to collect purpose-specific logs.
 The sidecar container runs a simple script that collects logs from People Service and exposes them to the Kubernetes logging system.
 Currently, a logging sidecar container can be enabled for the following components:

 - Sync log: Collects logs from the synchronization process.
-- Audit log: Logs all user events based on the requested API calls
+- Audit log: Logs all user events based on the requested API calls.

 ## Enable logging sidecar container